jwosty/DenverFP-FRP/README.md

 All you have to do is clone this repo and run `dotnet restore`, and then start it up with `dotnet run`.

 ## Purpose
-Normally, you would just start a new project with `dotnet new websharper-web -lang f#`, but as of the time of this writing on July 16, 2019, is [currently broken](https://fpish.net/topic/Some/0/86609) and is an [open Websharper issue](https://github.com/dotnet-websharper/core/issues/1044).\*
+Normally, you would just start a new project with `dotnet new websharper-web -lang f#`, but as of the time of this writing on July 16, 2019, it's [broken](https://fpish.net/topic/Some/0/86609) and is an [open Websharper issue](https://github.com/dotnet-websharper/core/issues/1044).\*

 *\* If you're on Windows, it might actually be working, in which case you don't need this repo.*